studentpilotportal/Learn-Everything-Aviation/Aircraft Design/Types of Aircraft Construction.md

 ---

-The structure of an aircraft plays an enormous role in how that airplane operates.
-Aircraft designers continuously create new ways to improve aircraft performance and safety with the implementation of new structures.
-In this lesson, you’ll learn about four structures: truss, monocoque, semimonocoque, and composite.
+The structure of an aircraft plays an enormous role in how it flies; it is usually a well-balanced combination of materials that are light, yet strong enough to support the aircraft's weight.
+Aircraft designers continuously create new ways to improve aircraft performance and safety with the implementation of new materials and structures.

 ---